Tricia Deed is a freelance writer of arts and crafts. She enjoys bringing an array of different projects to your attention.

 - Note how each flower sample appears.
-The direction of the lines do make a difference.
+The direction of the lines does make a difference.

 Landscaping teaches light and contrast.
 Where is the sun shining?
 Is there a cloud cover?
-Shading and outlining become a necessity to add texture to a flower, a leaf, and even a blade of grass.
-Some of the artists draw lines or lightly shade in specific areas in their drawings.
+Shading and outlining become necessary to add texture to a flower, a leaf, and even a blade of grass.
+Some artists draw lines or lightly shade in specific areas in their drawings.
 These guides help novices to better understand the importance of shading to add depth or fullness to an object.

-As you learn how to create depth and contour to the landscaping, these same skills will be valuable in portrait coloring.
+As you learn how to create depth and contour for landscaping, these same skills will be valuable in portrait coloring.

 3. Portrait Coloring

 If you like the work of a particular artist, purchase their book.
 There are drawings, sketches, and photographed copies of women, men, and children.
-Realistic, fantasy, and abstract styles offer a variety of technique practice.
+Realistic, fantasy, and abstract styles offer a variety of technique practices.
 It’s not all work!
-It is a lot of fun, and it helps pass the time when traveling or waiting for an appointment visit.
+It is a lot of fun and helps pass the time when traveling or waiting for an appointment visit.

 Tip: I download free online samples offered by a variety of artists.
 This has helped me to improve my drawings, coloring, and painting.
 It is always helpful to learn from others.